Semiology of Place by Davìda Carta

-We were graced by Italian born, American photographer Davìda Carta this week.
+Italian born, American based photographer Davìda Carta shares her process and influence this week.
 Her work explores the emotional semiology of domestic places and things.
 She captures being a being caught between two cultures.
 Her images display an irrevocable tactility of light caught between the outside world and a window.
 Her romantic depiction of banality offers a discursive on culture and domesticity.
 As well as a current Masters student in photography Carta is the founder and editor of Underexposed Magazine - an online platform and magazine for female photographic artists at a time, in America, when it's needed most.
 We spoke to her about her work and influences in photography.

 My personal work is about identity, living in between cultures, being in transition, and exploring the meaning of “home”.
 I am also working on making a series about Autism.